 3. How can inbound marketing support sales in a competitive environment?

 Every day, most of the people who visit your website leave without taking any kind of action.
 With a good marketing automation solution, you can quickly and efficiently gather the information that helps you learn more about these visitors and what they’re looking for, such as the visitor’s name, pages visited, where they’re located, and so on.
-This helps you, the marketer, know what’s drawing attention and whether content is being accessed or downloaded; it’s also very important for your sales team.
+This helps you, the marketer, know what’s drawing attention and whether the content is being accessed or downloaded; it’s also very important for your sales team.
 Website visitor tracking provides sales reps with a real-time monitor for prospect engagement.
 The salesperson can set alerts to get real-time notifications when prospects or customers visit the site (or even a key page, such as your pricing page), allowing for timely engagement when prospects are most likely ready to have a conversation.

 Sales can get a better idea of who they are talking to with this in-depth lead intelligence.
-They can understand the prospect’s pain points, goals, and what motivates them by looking at their behaviour.
+They can understand the prospect’s pain points, goals, and what motivates them by looking at their behavior.
 Knowing which piece of content your leads have downloaded from your website or which blogs they have been reading, means you can tailor the sales conversations around things that may resonate with them the most.
 This means that every interaction that a customer has with your brand is an opportunity to learn more about who that prospect is, what they care about, and what they want from you.
 And the better informed the sales rep is, the more likely they are to have a productive sales call.

 4. How can we drive more traffic with inbound marketing?